Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: Discussion

-With the experience from the study and the reflections about it, we want to explore the possibilities for triangulating on possible futures more broadly.
-Similarly with \citet{denzin1970research} who presented four types of triangulation for research in his classic work, we will propose three types of triangulation for future-oriented studies in HCI.
-This allows us to deepen the starting points for triangulation that we presented in Figure~\ref{fig:money-shot} in the beginning of the paper.
+Let us expand on the possibilities for triangulating with possible futures, in light of our experiences from the study and from contemplating it.
+We propose three types of triangulation for future-oriented studies in HCI, in a vein similar to the classic typology of triangulation by \citet{denzin1970research}.
+This facilitates deeper anchoring of the starting points for triangulation presented at the beginning of the paper (in Figure~\ref{fig:money-shot}).

-Figure~\ref{fig:triangulation-variants} presents three types of future-oriented triangulation.
-We have labelled them with prefix ``F'' to distinguish them from the original types introduced by \citet{denzin1970research}. \emph{Type F1} represents the class of studies that our empirical study exemplified in this paper.
-Here at least two different futures are enacted, each one with its own user study (which may however be a within-subjects research design, as we had).
-This may involve prototyping multiple prototypes, but they may be variants of a similar design.
-We did also that in our study, supported with an overarching scenario about AI-augmented freelance knowledge work.
-Although we had two different prototypes, Type F1 leaves a possibility that in other cases, only one prototype may be necessary, and the difference between the futures may be created even with scenarios or instructions only.
+Figure~\ref{fig:triangulation-variants} identifies these three types of future-oriented triangulation (we employ the prefix `F' to distinguish them from the original types introduced by \citet{denzin1970research}). \emph{Type F1} (Overlap) represents the class of research exemplified by our empirical study.
+Here, the researchers enact at least two futures, each one clearly distinct and also with a distinct user study (or arm thereof, as in our within-subjects research design).
+This may involve multiple prototypes, but having variants of a single design might simplify enactment.
+Our study is a case in point, supported with an overarching scenario of AI-augmented freelance knowledge work; though we employed different prototypes, Type F1 leaves room for studies in which only one prototype is necessary since scenarios or instructions might prove adequate for expressing the difference between/among the futures.